 6 to 12 months: Most Shepherds move to two meals somewhere in this window.
 Some manage it at six months; others need three meals until closer to eight or nine months.
 If your pup seems ravenous or has energy crashes between meals, stick with three a bit longer.

 Splitting daily food into two portions keeps energy levels more consistent than one large meal.
-It also reduces the volume sitting in the stomach at any given time, which matters for a deep-chested breed.
+It also reduces the volume sitting in the stomach at any given time, which matters for a deep-chested breed prone to bloat.

 Research on large breeds has linked once-daily feeding with higher risk of gastric dilatation-volvulus (GDV, commonly called bloat).
 The Purdue bloat study found that meal frequency, eating speed, and chest depth were all contributing factors.
 Two meals a day is one of the simpler things you can do to lower that risk.